Dorothy is a startup that offers faster cash post-disaster – TechCrunch

 The company’s underwriting model assesses the likelihood that a claim will be approved given the details of a particular disaster and the user’s insurance policy.

 Armelli, for her part, had experienced these challenges firsthand in the wake of Hurricane Sandy in 2012.
 She was an architect, and her office in Manhattan had to be evacuated.
 She returned a few days later, but over time, realized that many of her friends still couldn’t return to their homes even weeks after the hurricane had passed.
-She volunteered with recovery efforts, and I “went house to house in the Rockaways to remove drywall from their basements,” she said.
+She volunteered with recovery efforts, and “went house to house in the Rockaways to remove drywall from their basements,” she said.

 She continued her career, spending nearly six years as an architect and urban planner, and that training drove some of her early ideas about how to improve post-disaster recovery.
 “I thought the answer to these problems was designing better infrastructure and long-term sustainable solutions with planning,” she said.
 “After six years in planning, [I] realized these were 40-year projects.”